v-community/v_by_example/examples/conditional_statements/conditional_statements.md

 }
 ```

-It's possible to include an `if...else` statement inside the body of another `if...else` statement.
+## Nested `if..else` statement

+It is always legal to nest if-else statements which means you can use one `if`, `else` or `else if` statement inside another if or else if statement.

 ```go
 tom_age := 20